 Another thing to keep in mind is that if you have the ingrained habit of breathing through your mouth, then it's likely that it will take a while to get used to breathing through your nose at night.
 In order to help the process along, you should also make sure that you practice nasal breathing throughout the day as well.

 Is it bad to sleep with your mouth open?

-Yes, it can be quite harmful to sleep with your mouth open because it promotes mouth breathing, which, unless you are severely congested, should not be the primary way you breathe.
+It can be quite harmful to sleep with your mouth open, which, unless you are severely congested, should not be the primary way you breathe.